Fragrance Guide

 Scent

-Natural fragrance, aroma, parfum, luxury scenting, fragrance oil— these are all innocent-sounding words for the same thing: they’re synthetic fragrances, made from chemicals, in a lab.
+No. Natural fragrance, aroma, parfum, luxury scenting, and fragrance oil are all innocent-sounding words for the same thing: they’re synthetic fragrances.
+Synthetic fragrances are made in a lab by blending various chemical scents.

-The word “natural” isn’t defined or regulated in personal care products and fragrance in the United States, so it can be mis-used to make the product seem healthier than it is.
+The word “natural” isn’t defined or regulated in personal care products and fragrance in the United States, so the phrase “natural fragrance” can be legally used, and make the product seem healthier than it is.

 Unless a fragrance’s ingredients are “100% essential oil,” it is not truly natural.